A History of Growth and Change

 In 2016, the acquisition of Home Delivery Incontinence Supplies (HDIS) gave Domtar a direct-to-consumer channel for personal care products.

-Today, 170 years since our beginning, Domtar employs 10,000 people, all of whom are dedicated to adapting and innovating to meet customers’ needs for paper, pulp and personal care products.
+Today, 170 years since our beginning, Domtar employs approximately 10,000 people, all of whom are dedicated to adapting and innovating to meet customers’ needs for paper, pulp and personal care products.